21 Examples of Mind Games in Relationships That Look Like “Love” at First

 Here are 21 clear examples of playing Mind Games in Relationships.
 I base them on patterns from research and personal observations.
 Each one shows how the game works and why it hurts.

 Gaslighting.
 When your partner rejects things you remember, it’s known as gaslighting.
 For example, “You imagined that.”
 This causes you to question reality.
-Arguments were refuted by the partner of someone I is referred to as a control tactic that confuses.
+Arguments were refuted by the partner of someone I know, who is referred to as a control tactic that confuses.

 Silent Treatment.
 Following these arguments, they disregard you.
 Days without calls or texts.
 This is a verbal punishment.
 It makes the other person weaker when left to their own devices.